bilal-196/Ensemble-Time-series-classification/README.md

 # Co-eye
 This is an implementation of Co-eye Algorithm for Time Series Classification.
-The paper is under review and can be found at arXiv.
+The paper is under review and can be found at https://arxiv.org/abs/2004.06668.

 # Description